Solar Mass Primordial Black Holes in Moduli Dominated Universe: Acknowledgment

 \section{Acknowledgment}

-SB is supported by the institute postdoctoral fellowship at Physical Research Laboratory, India.
+SB is supported by the institute postdoctoral fellowship at Physical Research Laboratory, India and by the National Postdoctoral Fellowship of the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India (GOI) at different stages of this work.
 AD is supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515.
 KD is supported in part by the grant MTR/2019/000395 and Indo-Russian project grant DST/INT/RUS/RSF/P-21, both funded by the DST, Govt of India.
 AD acknowledges the hospitality of the Theory Division of Saha Institute of Nuclear Physics during the initial part of this work.
-KD would like to thank Avik Banerjee and Biswarup Mukhopadhyaya for discussions related to the project.
+The authors would like to thank Avik Banerjee, Ranjan Laha, Biswarup Mukhopadhyaya and Luca Visinelli for discussions related to the project and help improving the manuscript.
 The authors would like to thank the organizers of the Less Travelled Path of Dark Matter: Axions and Primordial Black Holes (code: ICTS/LTPDM2020/11) at the International Centre for Theoretical Sciences (ICTS) for many stimulating discussions.